Canadian Afghan detainee issue: Canada

 In March 2010, The Canadian Press reported that documents filed with the MPCC showed that the Canadian Security Intelligence Service (CSIS) had started playing a role in the interrogation of Afghans captured by the CF. Sources say the military's decision to hand captives over to the NDS was sometimes based on the recommendations of CSIS interrogators, but Canadian military officials always delivered the final decision.
 This prompted CSIS to undertake a review of its dealings with Afghan detainees "to ensure that the Service can ... account for its engagement during this period".
 Briefing notes to CSIS director Dick Fadden state that the service interrogated up to 50 prisoners (between 2002 through late 2007 according to an assistant director with the service), but insists that they were treated properly.
 The notes also state "CSIS officers have been serving alongside the Canadian Forces" while armed, and affirms that agents had no role in determining whether prisoners should be transferred to Afghan authorities.

 It is believed that initial investigations into the treatment of Afghan detainees sparked investigations into Canada's elite military unit, Joint Task Force 2 (JTF2).
 The first investigation, named Sand Trap, examined allegations that a JTF2 member was involved in the 2006 shooting death of an Afghan who was surrendering.
 No charges were laid at the conclusion of the investigation.
-However, a larger investigation called Sand Trap II began hearing from witnesses in May 2009 regarding allegations of JTF2 members witnessing United States armed forces killing an unarmed man.
+However, a larger investigation called Sand Trap II began hearing from witnesses in May 2009 regarding allegations of JTF2 members witnessing United States Armed Forces killing an unarmed man.
 This investigation is still being conducted by the Canadian Forces National Investigation Service, and it has led to calls for civilian oversight of JTF2.

 International

 There are also allegations that the NDS tortured detainees handed over to them by British soldiers in Afghanistan.
 Allegations were also made that British Armed Forces have received evidence of this torture, and NATO "has buried its head in the sand while torture has continued, and it's known about it".
 The British High Court of Justice ruled on 25 June 2010 that there was "a possibility of torture and serious mistreatment" of prisoners.
-It is now illegal for British troops to hand over detainees to the NDS in Kabul, however The High Court still approved of transfers in Kandahar and Helmand provinces.
+It is now illegal for British troops to hand over detainees to the NDS in Kabul, however the High Court still approved of transfers in Kandahar and Helmand provinces.
 This was on the condition that government and military officials improved its systems for monitoring detainees to avoid "a real risk of torture or serious mistreatment".

 On 6 September 2011, it was revealed that NATO had suspended transfers of detainees to several Afghan prisons.
-The move was prompted by a United Nations report, published a few days later, which described "a compelling pattern and practice of systematic torture and ill-treatment" at a number of facilities run by the NDS and Afghan police.
-NATO stated it would undertake verification on the claims, and be "prudent" in halting transfers until that time.
+The move was prompted by a United Nations report published days later, which described "a compelling pattern and practice of systematic torture and ill-treatment" at a number of facilities run by the NDS and Afghan police.
+NATO stated it would be "prudent" in halting transfers until the claims could be verified.